-Cardio risks need evaluation before prescribing statinsMarch 15th, 2013 in Cardiology /
+Cardio risks need evaluation before prescribing statinsMarch 15, 2013 in Medicine & Health / Cardiology

 (HealthDay)—Physicians may not adequately consider a patient's cardiovascular risk when prescribing statins as preventive therapy, according to a research letter published online March 11 in JAMA Internal Medicine.

 Michael E. Johansen, M.D., from University of Michigan in Ann Arbor, and colleagues anonymously surveyed 750 physicians selected randomly from a nationally representative sample of U.S. physicians from the American Medical Association Physician Masterfile.
 There were an equal number of family medicine, cardiology, and general internal medicine physicians in the sample.
 Six vignette-style questions involving patients without coronary heart disease and different baseline risks were included in the survey, with vignette numbers three to six including patients who had attempted lifestyle modifications.